AeloveRim/TahrovinGrit/README.md

 [Dragon Combat Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/56082) makes dragons smarter and grants them powerful new abilities.
 Their attacks are also generally stronger, and they have extra resistance to attacks that do not come directly from you.

+Enemy mages have been slightly nerfed, though they still remain a very real threat.
+Their magicka regeneration no longer ensures near-endless casting and there will be times where they have to pause as they run out of magicka.
+If you are having trouble, make sure to take advantage of these opportunities !

 ## Death
 [Shadow of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/65136) means death is not the end.
 Upon defeat, you will generally be assaulted by the victor in a Sexlab Scene.
 In most cases they will become your Nemesis and grow in power.
 If they're not a creature, they will also take some of your equipment to use for themselves.
 Meanwhile, you will receive a penalty : either (100*your level) in gold, or a dragon soul if you don't have the gold, or a permanent point of health if you don't have the soul either (note that you will be able to regain permanent health points through CBPC VRSex).
 You will also receive a situational or random debuff.